Do you ever consider the harmful effects of food additives and preservatives?

 What are the health risks of food additives?

+If you’re concerned about the harmful effects of food additives and preservatives, you are not alone.
 Food additives have shown to create some negative side effects when consumed in large quantities.
 While some preservatives can have mild effects, others can cause serious damage and become life-threatening.

 It is believed that some of the side effects of these chemicals could be linked to the following: